Cray-HPE/sat-product-stream/README.md

 $ ./release.sh
 ```

-This can be run from any system which has access to car.dev.cray.com and
+This can be run from any system which has access to arti.dev.cray.com.
+It also
-arti.dev.cray.com.
-It also requires certain tools to exist on your system like
+requires certain tools to exist on your system like `rsync`, `sed`, and
-`rsync`, `sed`, and `realpath`.
-If those utilities do not exist, the script
+`realpath`.
+If those utilities do not exist, the script will fail.
+Install them
-will fail.
-Install them on your system.
+on your system.

 This script will result in a release distribution directory and a gzipped tar
 version of that directory being created in `dist/sat-${RELEASE_VERSION}`.
 For